daovorge/GADS-22-NYC/06_Linear_Models_for_Non_Linear_Problems/README.md

 ###Objectives for this class:
  * To define non-linear features in the context of our current regression algorithms
- * To return to the concept of multivariate linear regression and look at non-linear multivariate regression
+ * To return to the solution of multivariate linear regression and look at non-linear multivariate regression
+ * To identify 2 key concepts in building linear models - Model Selection & Feature Selection
+ * To define the need for validation with respect to Model Selection
- * To list out the key Python commands for construction of non-linear features
+ * To work through an iPython notebook to idenitfy and utilize the key commands for validation & non-linear MV regression
- * To work through the iPython notebooks demonstrating the key python commands, and multivariate regression
+ * To work through an iPython notebook to illustrate multivariate non-linear regression
  * To code along and develop an iPython notebook using the sklearn tools to implement multi-variate non-linear regression.

 ###Class Agenda